 It’s just important to figure out what works best for you.

 Show yourself some love by taking one to ten minutes today to meditate.
-Be sure to take note of how you feel before and after—you might be surprised how much better you feel!
+Be sure to note how you feel before and after—it might surprise you how much better you feel!

 10. Create a Morning and/or Evening Routine

 One of my earliest posts on this blog was about how to build a morning routine.
 Since then, I’ve discovered the Miracle Morning and wrote a post about that, too.
 But something I haven’t done—and should—is to develop an evening routine.

 Routines provide consistency.
 I don’t know about you, but when my routines get messed up (and consistency goes out the window) I feel ridiculously thrown off.

 Earlier this week our power went out for about 6.5 hours in the morning, coinciding with when I usually wake up and follow my morning routine—part of which requires my computer and the internet.